brynhayder/brynhayder.github.io/index.md

 My academic interests focussed around theoretical aspects of statistical machine learning, symmetry, deep learning and applications of machine learning to science.

-If it helps, you can pronounce my first name as "hi-der" and my surname as "el ess-edy".
+You can pronounce my first name as "hi-der" and my surname as "el ess-edy".

 ### Background
 During 2023-2024 I worked as a Senior Machine Learning Researcher at Samsung researching LLM safety and differentially private, federated estimation.